JaKooLit/NixOS-Hyprland/README.md

 <br>
 <div id="announcement">

-- ** This Repo does not contain Hyprland configuration (Dotfiles)! **
+- ** This Repo does not contain Hyprland configuration files.
+(Dotfiles)! **
-    - You can either create your own confguration, or try to use another project's config.
+    - You can either, use Jak's, create your own configuration, or try to use another project's config.
     - Make sure you have all the requirements first.
 I.e. fonts, supporting packages, at the correct version

 - This new release adds Home Manger, but only to manage a subset of packages
     - NeoVim via NIXVIM
     - Ghostty
     - bat
     - bottom
     - btop
     - eza
     - fzf
     - git
     - tealdir
     - yazi

-- ** Not all of the config files are written in NIX language **
+- ** Not all of the configuration files in this project are written in NIX language **

 - Hyprland Dotfiles will be downloaded from [`KooL's Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots)
 - The Hyprland-Dots used are constantly evolving / improving